 5 June 2015, Leuven, Belgium

-The PARIS project is partially financing the second IPEN Workshop on Ethical, Legal, and Social Issues of Surveillance Technologies.
+The PARIS project is partially financing the second IPEN Workshop on Privacy Engineering.
 The Internet Privacy Engineering Network (IPEN) was formed in 2014 by the European Data Protection Supervisor (EDPS).
 The event is hosted by the Law Faculty of the Katholieke Universiteit Leuven.

 - Workshop on Ethical, Legal and Social Issues of Surveillance Technologies